fediskhakov/OptimCourse/ps_practice_midterm.md

   name: python3
 ---

-# 🛟 Practice problems for the midterm exam
+# 🛟 Midterm exam practice

 First and foremost, practice by going through the solutions of **all of the tutorial problems**.
 They are the best resource in preparation for the exam.